 It was crispy and so amazing.
 Bacon makes everything better.

 How cool is that bacon crust.
 It was crispy and delicious.
 Definitely the best way to cut the carbs from the diet.
-Wonder of blueberries or apples taste baked in a bacon crust.
+I wonder how blueberries or apples taste baked in a bacon crust.

 A slice of perfection